Unsupervised Domain Adaptation for RF-based Gesture Recognition: Experiments

 \subsubsection{Dataset}

-We adopt the public Widar 3.0 \cite{zheng2019zero} dataset.
-The dataset is collected from 3 rooms, 16 users, 5 locations and 5 orientations in total.
-Fig. \ref{layouts} shows the layouts and sensing areas of the three experimental environments containing various types, i.e., classroom, hall and office.
-Fig. \ref{location and orientation} shows a typical examples of the deployment of devices and domain configurations in the sensing area, which is a $2m \times 2m$ square.
-In this study, we classify 6 commonly used gestures as shown in Fig. \ref{gestures}.
-The dataset contains 11250 data samples (15 users $\times$ 5 positions $\times$ 5 orientations $\times$ 6 gestures $\times$ 5 instances).
+We evaluate the proposed framework on the public Widar 3.0 \cite{zheng2019zero} dataset.
+The dataset is collected from 3 rooms, 16 users, 5 locations and 5 orientations, which contains 6 gesture categories (i.e., Push \& Push, Sweep, Clap, Slide, Draw circle and Draw zigzag) as shown in Fig. \ref{gestures}.
+In total, the dataset includes 11250 data samples (15 users $\times$ 5 locations $\times$ 5 orientations $\times$ 6 gestures $\times$ 5 instances).
+The layouts and sensing areas of the three different experiment environments (i.e., classroom, hall and office) are shown in Fig. \ref{layouts}, and the locations and orientations of subjects are shown in Fig \ref{location and orientation}.